 In 1995, a volunteer chaplain helped lead Jim to the Lord at age 33 while in Tarrant county jail.
 While serving time in the Texas Department of Corrections for possession of cocaine, he studied and sought advice from people who were winners in life.
 When he was released in 1996, he was a different man.

 Jim has been delivered from drug addiction since that day in jail.
-He married the love of his life Fredia and is reconciled with his family.
-He has his own computer business and has time to travel.
-Today, Jim goes into prisons and schools all over the country and tells his story.
+Today, Jim goes into prisons, jails, and schools all over the country and tells his story.
 His passion is to share his message with both inmates and students, encouraging them to make better decisions.

-He is a platform guest speaker for Bill Glass Behind the Walls and partners with this great organization.
+He has been a featured speaker for multiple organizations.
 The Fellowship of Christian Athletes has also used Jim to deliver a message to school kids about the perils of drugs and crime.
 He has been very effective in this venue.